 Yearly, Monthly, Weekly, Daily - How Do I Choose?

-No matter what wear cycle you personally prefer, EyeCandy’s can find you a pair of colored contacts best for you!
-Out lenses are categorized depending on their replacement cycles (daily, weekly, biweekly, monthly, tri-monthly, semi-annually, and annually).
-So, whether you’re looking for a pair for one-time use to give you an out-of-this-world look for a special event or colored contacts lenses for everyday wear to school or work, you’ll find exactly what you’re looking for here.
+This would ultimately depend on your lifestyle.
+Our lenses are categorized depending on their replacement cycles (daily, weekly, biweekly, monthly, tri-monthly, semi-annually, and annually).
+So, whether you’re looking for a pair for one-time use to give you an out-of-this-world look for a special event or color contacts lenses for everyday wear to school or work, you’ll find exactly what you’re looking for here.

 What colors do you have?